Generalized Lee Bounds: Introduction

 \section{Introduction}

 Randomized controlled trials are often complicated by endogenous sample selection and non-response.
 This problem occurs when treatment affects the researcher's ability to observe an outcome (a selection effect) in addition to the outcome itself (the causal effect of interest).
 For example, being randomized into a job training program affects both an individual's wage and employment status.
-As a result, wages in the treatment and control groups are not directly comparable since wages only exist for the employed individuals.
-A common way to estimate the average causal effect is to bound this effect from above and below, focusing on a partially latent group of subjects whose outcomes are observed regardless of their treatment status (the always-observed principal strata, \cite{FrangakisRubin} or the always-takers, \cite{LeeBound}).
+Since wages exist only for employed individuals, treatment-control wage difference is contaminated by selection bias.
+A common way to proceed is to bound the average causal effect from above and below, focusing on subjects whose outcomes are observed regardless of treatment receipt (the always-observed principal strata, \cite{FrangakisRubin} or the always-takers, \cite{LeeBound}).

-Seminal work by \cite{LeeBound} leverages the monotonicity assumption to bound the average causal effect for always-takers.
-For example, if job training cannot deter employment, the Lee lower bound is the treatment-control difference in wages, where the top wages in the treated group are trimmed until employment rates in both groups are equal.
-If pre-randomization covariates are available, Lee bounds can be tightened by averaging covariate-specific bounds over the always-takers' covariate distribution.
-However, it is hard or impossible to estimate sharp (i.e., the tightest possible) bounds since Lee's method requires a positive number of treated and control outcomes for each covariate value.
-As a result, empirical researchers spend a lot of energy selecting and discretizing covariates, a process that is subjective, labor-intensive, and prone to erroneous inference.
+Seminal work by \cite{LeeBound} proposes nonparametric bounds assuming the selection effect is non-negative for all subjects (monotonicity).
+For example, if JobCorps cannot deter employment, basic Lee lower bound is the treatment-control difference in wages, where the top wages in the treated group are trimmed until treated and control employment rates are equal.
+Furthermore, \cite{LeeBound} shows that the covariate density-weighted conditional Lee bound is weakly tighter than the basic bound that does not involve any covariates.
+However, only a handful of discrete covariates can be utilized to tighten the bound, since each covariate cell is required to have a positive number of treated and control outcomes.